Slow Braised Oxtail

 - Season the oxtail generously with salt.
 In a large pot set over high heat, brown the oxtail in batches.

-- Add the red wine and allow to reduce slightly.
+- Add the red wine and allow to reduce slightly then pour in the tomatoes and beef stock.

-- Pour in the stock, just enough to cover the oxtail.
-Reserve the rest.
-Season with salt and pepper.
+- Add the oxtail back to the pot then pour in the stock – enough to cover the meat.
+Season generously with salt and black pepper.

 - Serve the soft oxtail with mashed potatoes, polenta or rice.